jjdblast/bigdata-pipeline_wiki/Stop-and-Restart-Environment.md

 ```
 sudo docker attach pipeline
 ```
-* Hit <enter> a few times to get a Docker Container prompt
+* Hit [Enter] a few times to get a Docker Container prompt

 ### Restart the Core Services
 ```